-that’s what the restaurant told us tonight.
+A 3 hour wait.
+That’s what the restaurant told us tonight.
 It was in a mall, with multiple restaurants all lined up in a row.
 It’s difficult to walk down a long, narrow, crowded hallway on the way to the host counter at this particular restaurant and there isn’t much room left to sit.

-It would have been easy to put a sign outside the restaurant that said wait time approximately 3 hours.
+It would have been easy to put a sign outside the restaurant that said, “Wait time approximately 3 hours.”
 Which would have served two purposes:

 - If you’re hungry right now, we’re not the place for you.
 Don’t waste your time checking in with the host, and allow our waiting room , filled with people waiting hours, to be less chaotic.